How Much Compensation Can I Claim For A Death or Fatal Road Accident?

 - Medical expenses such as any and all medical expenses incurred due to the accident.

-- Travel expenses such as any and all travel and transportation costs incurred due to the accident.
+- Travel expenses such as any and all travel and transportation costs incurred due to the fatal car accident.

 - Recuperation expenses such as expenses paid to rehabilitate a bereaved family member.